julianfl0w/zynqPCB/README.md

 ![GitHub Logo](images/dt01_v3_bottom.jpg)

 # Introduction
 Hi friends!
 This is the current status of my 4-year project to make an FPGA-accelerated audio+video synthesizer.
 I am currently taking a hiatus from this project, and have decided to make the entire PCB design available on Github!
 Quite a bit of work has been put into this project.
 The difficult tasks of part selection and routing have been taken care of.
 I am still testing the functionality of the board.
-Only one PCB problem has been found: the SPI Flash for Zynq Boot was the wrong footprint! **FIX THIS TODAY**
+Only one PCB problem has been found: the SPI Flash for Zynq Boot was the wrong footprint!
+This problem has since been fixed.

 I believe that together we can make this a formidable tool in the open hardware community.